 A quick primer on what’s happening in your body when you fast will help illustrate why tracking glucose is so important.

 Too much glucose—either from frequent eating or from loading up on carb-heavy foods during your feeding period—interferes with this process in two ways.
 First, if we give the body lots of energy in the form of glucose, the body will use that first and not need to make the metabolic switch to burning fat to produce ketones.
-Second, high glucose leads to increased insulin, which prevents our bodies from burning fat.
+Second, high glucose (hyperglycemia) leads to increased insulin, which prevents our bodies from burning fat.
 High insulin makes it very difficult to be metabolically flexible and makes us more reliant on glucose for energy.
+Chronically high insulin can also lead to insulin resistance, a condition associated with metabolic dysfunction, obesity, and Type 2 diabetes.

-Fasting benefits our bodies by allowing us to burn through our stored glucose, minimize insulin spikes by avoiding dietary carbohydrates and nudge our bodies toward a fat-burning state.
+Fasting benefits our bodies by allowing us to burn through our stored glucose, minimize insulin spikes by avoiding dietary carbohydrates, improve insulin sensitivity, and nudge our bodies toward a fat-burning state.
 A CGM can give us a lens into how our bodies are responding to a fast and moving through our glucose.
+And while a CGM provides that real-time feedback, many people beginning a fasting regimen like to get a blood test before and after the fasting protocol, to assess how, if at all, it impacted certain biomarkers such as triglycerides and HbA1c.

 1. Accountability: Stick With It!

 Seeing the effect fasting has on your glucose levels can be an effective motivator and reminder of how your actions are helping your body.
 You can watch as your glucose stays steady and likely declines throughout the fast as your body burns through your circulating and stored glucose.
+(The steadier your glucose levels—and the lower your glycemic variability—the better.)
 If you’re on a short fast (say, 16 hours overnight), you might find that your fasting glucose is lower the morning after than on days when you eat later into the evening.
 On a longer fast (e.g., 24-72 hours), glucose may slowly trend down over time and then be rock-solid stable.
 Seeing your glucose trends in real-time on a graph on your smartphone can be empowering, knowing that if you break your fast, you’ll immediately notice the feedback of a spike.

 Levels Member Experience: